-The Society grew out of a Pioneer Days Celebration on September 4, 1983 honoring Englewood’s first newspaper editor, Josephine Cortes, author of History of Englewood and Pioneer Days founder.
+The Society grew out of a Pioneer Days Celebration on September 4, 1983 honoring Englewood’s first newspaper editor, Josephine Cortes, author of The History of Early Englewood and Pioneer Days founder.
 In May, 1984 an organizational meeting was held, and by the next Pioneer Days celebration on September 2, 1984, the Society had organized a mullet roast for 150 people!
 The mullet was freshly caught by members of the Platt family and Bill Davis and Bob Cashatt foraged some swamp cabbage, which was cooked using Eula Davis’ (Bill’s mother) famous recipe.

 In 1985, the Lemon Bay Historical Society was officially incorporated as a non-profit organization whose mission was “for the specific purposes of perpetuating the legacy of the past [and] honoring the pioneer settlers of the Lemon Bay area.”
-Bob Cashatt, also an artist, designed the logo for the Society.

 Bob Cashatt, an artist who grew up in Englewood, designed our logo which depicts the early days of the Lemon Bay area.
 The grubbing hoe over the man’s shoulder was used to clear the scrub palmettos shown in front of the man.
 They had to be cleared before building or gardening.

 The cabbage palm tree, to the left, furnished protection from the elements, and was also a source of food.
 The fronds were layered like shingles on both walls and roofs of shelters.
 The center fronds of new growth were woven into hats and the heart of the palm is a delicious food, both as a salad and as a boiled dinner.